srj31/dopls/README.md

 ## Usage

-- To alias the current directory as name1
+- To alias the the directory ./project as name1

 ```
-dopls add name1 .
+dopls add name1 ./project
 ```

 - To see the list of aliases saved